3ov/Serializer/README.md

 ```lua
 SerializeBeauty(ToSerialize: table, Indent: number) -> string
 ```
-The slowest of the functions, adds indents to the result and uses beautifystrings by default
+The slowest of the functions, adds indents to the result and beautifies strings by default